- Co-managers Jonathan Platt and Shalin Shah have over 45 years’ combined investment experience

 We believe Royal London’s speciality is in managing fixed income portfolios.
 Their philosophy is that all well-diversified portfolios should include an element of income.
 They use a combination of top-down macroeconomic analysis and bottom-up security selection to manage their bond portfolios which has served them well over time.
 The managers also consider environmental, social and governance (ESG) factors in their analysis.
 This helps them identify potential risks that could affect the long-term viability of lending, increase costs to the business or result in future litigation.

-The managers are rewarded based on the long term performance of their fund so their interests are aligned with investors.
-We think their incentivisation structure is better than most and encourages good behaviour but it isn’t as long term as some other groups.
+The managers are rewarded based on the long term performance of their fund, so their interests are aligned with investors.
+We think their incentivisation structure is better than most and encourages good behaviour, but it isn’t as long term as in some other groups.

 The fund has a standard annual ongoing charge of 0.56%, but we’ve secured a 0.19% saving for HL clients.
 That means a net ongoing charge of 0.37%, which we think is one of the best value actively managed options in the corporate bond sector.
 The HL platform fee of up to 0.45% per year also applies.

-The fund’s more adventurous approach means its tended to do better than others in the corporate bond sector when the market's rising, but declined faster when it's falling.
-It struggled during the financial crisis, for example, but has generally performed well since.
-Investors who've been prepared to ride out the dips have been rewarded with excellent long-term performance.
+The fund’s more adventurous approach means it’s tended to do better than others in the corporate bond sector when the market's rising but declined faster when it's falling.
+It struggled during the financial crisis of 2008-2009 as the managers' preference for subordinated bank debt and asset-backed securities led to losses.
+But generally the fund’s performed well since.
+Investors who've been prepared to ride out the dips have been rewarded with strong long-term performance.
 Past performance is not a guide to the future.

 |Annual percentage growth|